parsehex/parsehex.github.io/README.md

 ## Updating

-When GitCase updates upstream, you can easily bring in the changes to your copy of the app by going to **your repo** -> **Sync fork** -> **Update branch**, which will start the re-building process.
+When Gallery updates upstream, you can easily bring in the changes to your copy of the app by going to **your repo** -> **Sync fork** -> **Update branch**, which will start the re-building process.

 ## Demo

-To see a working demo of GitCase in action, check out my copy at [parsehex.github.io](https://parsehex.github.io/).
+To see a working demo of Gallery in action, check out my copy at [parsehex.github.io](https://parsehex.github.io/).

 ## Local Development Setup